Korea University: Bosung College

 Shortly after Bosung College was established, the "Korea–Japan Protocol" was signed, and Lee Yong-Ik went into exile to lead the resistance movement against Japan.
 His exile created financial hardship for the institution.
 The financial crisis was overcome when Sohn Byong-Hee, a leader of Chundokyo, a nationalist, religious, and political movement at the time, took over the management of the institution.
 By 1929, the institution once again faced a serious financial crisis as a result of the worldwide recession.

-This was alleviated when Kim Seong-su became the president of the college in 1932.
-At that time, Kim was managing Choong-Ang High School and The Dong-A Ilbo, a daily newspaper.
+The crisis was alleviated when Kim Seong-su became the president of the college in 1932.
+At the time of acquisition, Kim was managing Choong-Ang High School and The Dong-A Ilbo, a daily newspaper.
 In 1934, the main building was completed on a 63,000-pyeong area of land located in Anam-dong.
 Construction of the library started in 1935 to commemorate the thirtieth anniversary of the founding of Bosung College and was completed two years later.
 In July of the following year, a large athletic field, was added to the campus.
 In April 1944, the Japanese colonial government forced Bosung College to change its name and placed it under the supervision of the Japanese authorities.
 Following the legacy of Bosung Professional School, the predecessor institution was placed under the management of a foundation and relocated to a vast area in Anam-dong, where remarkable facilities were established.